WiFiPineapple/legacy-wifipineapple-wiki/api.md

 The general structure of a CLI infusion is as follows:

 + **cli_handler.php**
   + This file is automatically generated and should not be modified unless the infusion version is being changed.
-This is currently the only way to increment the infusion version and is therefore required when the infusion is submitted to the WiFi Pineapple Bar through the [WiFi Pineapple Website](https://wifipineapple.com/).
+This is the only way to increment the infusion version and is therefore required when the infusion is submitted to the WiFi Pineapple Bar through the [WiFi Pineapple Website](https://wifipineapple.com/).
 + **executable/executable**
   + This file is where the actual infusion lives.
-It may be in the form of an interpreted executable (bash, php, python) or a binary executable.
+It may be in the form of an interpreted executable (BASH, PHO, Python) or a binary executable (again, binaries are discouraged).
 In the case of an interpreted executable, the first line of this file must use a shebang to point to the interpreter, for example `#!/usr/bin/python`.

 ## WiFi Pineapple CLI